-Founded in 1977 and headquartered in San Francisco with offices in Washington, DC and St. Petersburg, FL, NCLR is a national lesbian, feminist, nonprofit law firm.
-NCLR gains and protects the legal and human rights of lesbians, gay men and bisexual and transgender people across the United States through impact litigation, public policy advocacy, public education and direct legal services.
+NCLR gains and protects the legal and human rights of lesbians, gay men, and bisexual and transgender people across the United States through impact litigation, public policy advocacy, public education and direct legal services.
 NCLR provides attorney referrals for seniors.

 Transgender Law Center

 The Transgender Law Center (TLC) is a civil rights organization advocating for transgender communities.
-TLC connects transgender people and their families to technically and culturally competent legal services, increases acceptance and enforcement of laws and policies that support California's transgender communities, and works to change laws and systems that fail to incorporate the needs and experiences of transgender people.
+TLC connects transgender people and their families to technically and culturally competent legal services, and increases acceptance and enforcement of laws and policies that supporttransgender communities

-With headquarters in New York City and regional offices in the Midwest, South, South Central and West, Lambda Legal is a national organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender persons and persons living with AIDS through litigation, education and public policy work.
+Lambda Legal is a national organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender persons, and persons living with AIDS through litigation, education, and public policy work.

 National Academy of Elder Law Attorneys

-Information on how to choose an elder law attorney and referrals to elder law attorneys.
+Information on how to choose an elder law attorney and referrals to elder law attorneys by city and state.

-This fact sheet was prepared by Family Caregiver Alliance and rewritten (2015) by Helene V. Wenzel, an attorney at law in private practice specializing in estate planning, wills, trusts, probate and conservatorships.
-She is a member of Bay Area Lawyers for Individual Freedom (BALIF), the National Center for Lesbian Rights (NCLR) and the National Academy of Elder Law Attorneys (NAELA).
-Prepared by Family Caregiver Alliance with funding by the San Francisco Office on the Aging through the National Family Caregiver Support Program.
-Revised in 2011 and reviewed by National Center for Lesbian Rights, and Kato Feder & Suzuki, LLP. © 2002-2011 Family Caregiver Alliance.
+This fact sheet was prepared by Family Caregiver Alliance and rewritten (2015) by Helene V. Wenzel, an attorney at law in private practice specializing in estate planning, wills, trusts, probate, and conservatorships.
+She is a member of Bay Area Lawyers for Individual Freedom (BALIF), the National Center for Lesbian Rights (NCLR), and the National Academy of Elder Law Attorneys (NAELA). © 2002, 2011, 2015 Family Caregiver Alliance.
 All rights reserved.
-FS-LGBT201106.